 |Relentlessly loving Skilled First Officers since wave 4.|

 Relentless really enjoys being paired with a Skilled First Officer.
 For 1 point, the Skilled First Officer allows you to discard him to discard your top command dial right before activating your ship.
 This is quite good on Command 2 ships because you then have only one command dial remaining: the one you assigned at the beginning of the turn.
 This way you can make a spot command reassignment for cheap in addition to just enjoying being quasi-Command 2.
 But wait, there's more!
 During your next Command Phase, Relentless will have zero command dials assigned so now you will need to assign both of them.
 This means you get to choose for two turns in a row exactly what you want Relentless to do.
-That's quite good for a total of 4 points, and it also offers some Slicer Tools counter-tech, should those be a problem in your meta (by discarding the Sliced command on top of the stack prior to activating).
+That's quite good for a total of 4 points, and it also offers some Slicer Tools counter-tech, should those be a problem in your meta.

 You can, of course, use whichever officer you prefer instead.
 The neat thing about Relentless is it's a useful all-around title for any kind of ISD and you can choose to simply enjoy it as a small perk without feeling the need to add in a Skilled First Officer as well.

 The ISD-I has something of a bad reputation but it's quite potent when used well, it just requires a bit more finesse than the "artillery battery" ISD-II.
 The ISD-I has a three main benefits over its more popular cousin and those are:

 - An extra offensive retrofit slot for doubling-up (usually to be a super-carrier).
 It should be noted that you cannot use two of the same upgrade on the same ship, so no double Expanded Hangar Bays for Squadrons +2.

 - Higher average damage from close range in the front and side arcs at a cheaper cost: